A quick and easy traditional Swiss Roll sponge recipe that is both gluten free and dairy free. Ready to be rolled with your favourite fillings.

 - Preheat the oven to 180 C/350 F/Gas 4.

-- Bake for 8 to 10 minutes until golden and the top springs back to the touch.
+- Bake for 12 to 15 minutes until golden and the top just springs back to the touch.
 Be very careful not to over-bake, or the sponge will be dry and will crack.

-- Whilst in the oven, prepare a large sheet of baking paper by laying it on the work surface and generously sprinkling with caster sugar.
+- While the sponge is baking in the oven, prepare a large sheet of baking paper by laying it on the work surface and generously sprinkling with caster sugar.

 - As soon as the sponge comes out of the oven, immediately loosen the paper from the sides, before flipping it over onto the sugared baking paper.

 - Very carefully peel off the cake's baking parchment to reveal the hot sponge.

 - Immediately use a knife to score or press a line along one of the short sides of the sponge (do not cut through) about 1 to 2 cm in from the edge.